 Anyone caught dumping oil on the ground will be banned permanently from the property of Original Speedway Park.
 Oil disposal barrel provided.

-Arguing, threatening, or fighting is not allowed , whether it be directed at a race official, fellow competitor or spectator.
+Arguing, threatening, fighting, or use of profanity is not allowed, whether it be directed at a race official, fellow competitor, or spectator.

-1st Offense: $200.00 fine to be paid before the offender will be allowed to return to the race track.
+- 1st Offense: $200.00 fine & one-race suspension, fine to be paid before the offender will be allowed to return to the race track.

 All protests must be delivered to the race director in writing.
 The written protest must include the specific reason for the protest, driver who is protesting and the driver being protested.
 This must be completed and in the race director’s possession within 15 minutes of the completion of the race being protested.
 The fee for a protest is $150.00

 IF the protested driver (kart, motor, etc.) is found to be in compliance with all rules, the money will be distributed as follows: $50.00 to the track and $100.00 to the protested driver (kart, motor, etc.)